energinet-open-incubator/innersource-collaboration/guides/FOSS-strategy-guide/07-FOSS-Terms-Intro-FOSS-strategy.md

   - You can't do shortcuts anymore as others will see all shortcuts you take.
   - Communicating as briefly and implicitly as common with corporate projects will make it hard to impossible for external bystanders to participate.
 Which you might want.

-These challenges in general revolve around designing incentives, a classic part of business strategy.
+These challenges in general revolve around designing **incentives**, a classic part of business strategy.
 However, this variation is more interactive and participatory as opposed to a more transactional approach in other strategies.

 A common comparison is the agricultural cooperative or other non-profit cooperatives.